What is a TEDx event?

-A TEDx event is a local gathering where live TED-like talks and videos previously recorded at TED conferences are shared with the community.
+A TEDx event is a local gathering where live TED-like talks and performances are shared with the community.
 TEDx events are fully planned and coordinated independently, on a community-by-community basis.
 The content and design of each TEDx event is unique and developed independently, but all of them have features in common.

-A suite of short, carefully prepared talks, demonstrations and performances that is idea-focused, and on a wide range of subjects to foster learning, inspiration and wonder – and provoke conversations that matter.
+A suite of short, carefully prepared talks, demonstrations and performances that are idea-focused, and cover a wide range of subjects to foster learning, inspiration and wonder – and provoke conversations that matter.

 Diversity of topics

 All TEDx events present multiple issues and a diversity of voices from many disciplines.
 After all, what’s the fun without a little variety?